Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

    * Total discards per species.
 *  **ANNAGEBIO.nc**
 This output provides abundance in each annual age class (Numbers at age per species)

-*Note*
-> So mapped from Atlantis "age class" which can contain multiple years to true annual age classes).

 *  **ANNAGECATCH.nc**
 This output provides numbers at annual age class in the catch and discards (summed